DEAL-US/Gintegrator/README.md

-## gIntegrator
+## Gintegrator
-<b>gIntegrator</b> is a web application that provides functionalities for translating gene or protein identifiers across various biological sequence databases, including CARD, NCBI Protein, Nucleotide and Gene, UniProt, and KEGG.
+<b>Gintegrator</b> is a web application that provides functionalities for translating gene or protein identifiers across various biological sequence databases, including CARD, NCBI Protein, Nucleotide and Gene, UniProt, and KEGG.
 It allows for easy mapping of identifiers across these databases, ensuring access to the most accurate and up-to-date information.

-In addition to identifier mapping, gIntegrator also offers the retrieval of NCBI identical proteins or UniProt similar genes clusters.
+In addition to identifier mapping, Gintegrator also offers the retrieval of NCBI identical proteins or UniProt similar genes clusters.
 This makes it a valuable tool for researchers, bioinformaticians, and anyone interested in gene and protein data.

 This application is built upon the ginmappeR R language package, available at the <a     href="https://bioconductor.org/packages/ginmappeR">Bioconductor repository</a>.
 The package provides the core functionalities for identifier translation, which this web application makes accessible through a user-friendly interface.

 ### Usage
 #### Online

-Visit the online <a href="https://gin.us.es">gIntegrator app</a> deployment.
+Visit the online <a href="https://gin.us.es">Gintegrator app</a> deployment.

 #### Local